linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 09.11.2022 (announcement)
+- Join our discord server now, even if it's still in progress.

+### 09.11.2022 (announcement)
 - https://discord.gg/AcUAMKextC

 ### 09.11.2022 (announcement)